 The Labor Landscape is Challenging for ALICE Workers

-A small portion of adults (16 years and older) in Tennessee were unemployed and a large number were working in 2021.
-However, a significant portion of both full and part-time workers are paid by the hour; these workers are more likely to have fluctuations in income and less likely to receive benefits.
+A small portion of adults (16 years and older) in Tennessee were unemployed and a large number were working in 2023.
+However, a substantial portion of both full- and part-time workers are paid by the hour; these workers are more likely to have fluctuations in income and less likely to receive benefits.

 download